pygame/pygame/docs/reST/ref/mouse.rst

    | :sg:`set_cursor(size, hotspot, xormasks, andmasks) -> None`

    When the mouse cursor is visible, it will be displayed as a black and white bitmap using the given bitmask arrays.
-The size is a sequence containing the cursor width and height.
-Hotspot is a sequence containing the cursor hotspot position. xormasks is a sequence of bytes containing the cursor xor data masks.
+The ``size`` is a sequence containing the cursor width and height. ``hotspot`` is a sequence containing the cursor hotspot position.
+A cursor has a width and height, but a mouse position is represented by a set of point coordinates.
+So the value passed into the cursor hotspot variable helps pygame to actually determine at what exact point the cursor is at.

+   xormasks is a sequence of bytes containing the cursor xor data masks.
 Lastly is andmasks, a sequence of bytes containing the cursor bitmask data.
+   To create these variables, we can make use of the :func:`pygame.cursors.compile()` function.

-   Width must be a multiple of 8, and the mask arrays must be the correct size for the given width and height.
+   Width and height must be a multiple of 8, and the mask arrays must be the correct size for the given width and height.
 Otherwise an exception is raised.

    See the ``pygame.cursor`` module for help creating default and custom masks for the mouse cursor.